 - Showers and laundry facilities

-- Morning and evening meetings (focus on goal setting and shelter issues)
+- 2 meetings per week for each client (focus on goal setting and shelter issues)

 - Private Rooms for semi-transitional guests